uQr/cordova-docs/DPS_test/articles/develop-apps/convert_cordova_phonegap.md

   ![image](media/convert_cordova_phonegap/IC795800.png)

-Because your application may contain files or folders not required in your final packaged application (such as unused splash screens, bower packages, grunt artifacts, un-compiled less files, etc.), PhoneGap Build supports a special file called .pgbomit.
+Because your application may contain files or folders not required in your final packaged application (such as unused splash screens, bower packages, grunt artifacts, un-compiled less files, etc.), PhoneGap Build supports a special file called **.pgbomit**.

-.pgbomit is a file that you can create and add to a folder to instruct PhoneGap Build to exclude the folder as a source of native application files.
+**.pgbomit** is a file that you can create and add to a folder to instruct PhoneGap Build to exclude the folder as a source of native application files.
 (However, you can use this folder to store any files needed during the PhoneGap build process up to the compile step.)
-As a typical example, you may want to place .pgbomit in the folder containing the icons and splash-screens.
-So place .pgbomit in the www/res folder of your PhoneGap Build project; as a result, none of files and folders in www/res will be included in the binary app package, except those copied and used for icons and splash-screens for a specific platform.
+As a typical example, you may want to place **.pgbomit** in the folder containing the icons and splash-screens.
+So place **.pgbomit** in the www/res folder of your PhoneGap Build project; as a result, none of files and folders in www/res will be included in the binary app package, except those copied and used for icons and splash-screens for a specific platform.

-The following illustration shows the .pgbomit file in the www/res folder:
+The following illustration shows the **.pgbomit** file in the www/res folder:

   ![image](media/convert_cordova_phonegap/IC795811.png)